 Treatment of the outdoors is more complicated.
 Ideally all animals should be on flea control and stray cats should be kept away from your yard.
 Immature flea life stages are susceptible to the effects of drying, extreme heat and cold and direct sunlight.
 They love a humid, warm and preferably dark environment.
 Sweep up leaves, keep lawns short, limit the use of mulch, fence off areas of the yard that are warm and dark and protected from the elements (such as under the house or veranda and down the side of the house).

 Salt (such as pool salt) can be sprinkled in some outdoor areas to act as a desiccant or drying agent to kill immature fleas.
 It can be irritating to your cat’s skin and is not great for plants, so you ultimately need to block off the area if you can.
-There are also specialised pest companies that will treat your yard for fleas.
+You can also use a yard spray to treat the area.
+Alternatively, there are also specialized pest companies that will treat your yard for fleas.
 Not all professional pest sprays treat fleas, and always make sure they are cat safe.

 Make sure any pet beds can be washed in their entirety on a hot cycle in the washing machine (over 60ºC/140F for more than 10 minutes).
 It is not enough to just wash the cover of the bed as the fleas will burrow down into a mattress or foam.
 If your cat has access to an old couch outside as a bed consider what could be living in there, and get an easier to clean bed.